Who We Are

 Dorothy & Patrick (Beatrice & Grenville)

-Patrick's background is in public safety and marine biology which seems an unusual combination, but they were not done together.
-After 25 years as a NJ firefighter, he retired and returned to college earning a degree in marine science.
-That began his second career as a naturalist at the Jersey shore, where we were living at the time; it was his favorite job.
+Patrick's background is in public safety and marine biology which seems like an unlikely combination, but they were not concurrent.
+After 25 years as a NJ firefighter, he retired with the rank of captain, then returned to college earning a degree in marine science.
+That started his second career, in retirement, as a naturalist at the Jersey shore, close to where we were living at the time.
+It was his favorite job.

-Backing up a bit, how we met isn't a tale of knowing each other for years; our meet-up came after past romances (and marriages) — online and way before social media exploded.
-The site was called Web Personals, which was founded in the mid 1990s and considered the first online dating site.
-For 3 months, we communicated only through text messages before a face-to-face first date that lasted 10 hours!.
-We had a lot of catching up to do and came armed with photos as there had been no photos or talking before then.
-Yes, it worked, we've been married over 25 years.
+Backing up a bit, comes the story of how we met, which isn't a tale of knowing each other for years.
+Instead, our meet-up came online after past romances/marriages.
+The site we connected on was Web Personals.
+Founded in the mid-1990s, WP was considered the first online dating site before social media exploded.
+For 3 months, we communicated only by text messages before a first date that lasted 10 hours (we had lots of catching up to do).
+Dating lasted 2 years; we married in 1999. .

 Our first home together in Onley, VA

-After retirement, we relocated to the Eastern shore of VA in 2002, after buying an older (1913) home that needed a bit of updating.
-In between working on the house and yard, we came across blogging and decided try it.
-The first short post was mid-January 2010, when Grenville posted that we wanted to share stuff we were doing and more.
-The “plan” was to share about ourselves, our home, family, friends.
+A few years after retirement(s), we relocated to the Eastern shore of VA in 2002 and bought an older (1913) home in Onley, VA, that needed a bit lots of updating.
+In between working on the house and yard, we learned about blogging and decided to try it.
+The first short post was mid-January 2010, when Grenville posted that we wanted to share stuff we were doing.
+The “plan” was to share about ourselves, home, family, friends.
 In short, we wanted folks to get to know us and vice versa.
 Even though we had scant comments the first couple of years, we kept on posting.
-We were undaunted.
+Back then, we both posted, however, in recent years, Beatrice has become the main contributor with input and suggestions from Grenville.

-The blog name, The Frog & Penguinn was what we called our VA home.
-OK, not everyone names their house, but it was common in VA.
-It wasn't an inn, and the misspelling (double N was deliberate).
-The house and later blog were named for our assortment of frog and penguin figurines and toys.
-(Never let anyone know you like something, you’ll be inundated.)
+Blog name, The Frog & Penguinn was what we called our VA home.
+OK, not everyone names their house, but it was common in where we lived in a small VA town.
+The double N misspelling in penguin was deliberate, but the house was never an inn, although we briefly thought of a B&B. The house and later blog name came from for our collection of frogs and penguins (FYI never let anyone know you like something, you’ll be inundated).

-The blogger names.
-We wanted to have fun, so rather than use our first names, we chose Beatrice & Grenville, after Boyds Bears figurines of this couple.
-We added a middle initial for fun.
-Patrick became Grenville T. Boyd; Dorothy was Beatrice P. Boyd.
-Today, we use actual and blogger names interchangeably.
-Many long-time readers know us as both, although, some newcomers may not.
+Blogger names.
+We wanted to have fun and were a bit unsure of this new venture, so rather than use our first names, we became Beatrice & Grenville, after Boyds Bears figurines and added middle initials: Patrick became Grenville T. Boyd; Dorothy was Beatrice P. Boyd.
+Today, we use our actual and blogger names interchangeably.
+Many long-time readers know us as both, some blog newcomers may not.

 Clocktower Apartments and the Nashua River as seen from Main Street